Compare and contrast central nervous systems pathologies part 1

 - Facial drooping

-- T: time to call 911: If any of these signs appear
+- T: Time to call 911 — call immediately if any of these signs appear

 Neurological deficits associated with stroke